Investment Office · · 19 min read

 Polymarket is built on blockchain infrastructure and originally offered global accessibility through crypto-settled contracts.
 U.S. users were blocked following a 2022 CFTC settlement, but the platform acquired QCEX, a CFTC-licensed exchange, for $112 million in mid-2025 and has received approval to relaunch domestically.
 ICE's $2 billion strategic investment valued Polymarket at approximately $9 billion and established ICE as the global distributor of Polymarket's event-driven data to institutional investors.

-The regulatory and operational differences create distinct value propositions.
 Kalshi offers institutional trust and compliance infrastructure at the cost of some market diversity and speed.
 Polymarket offers global reach and arguably purer information signals—including from participants who might have inside knowledge—but carries residual regulatory uncertainty from its crypto origins.
 Both platforms have demonstrated substantial traction and institutional backing.

-The Accuracy Record: What the Data Actually Shows
+Accuracy Record: What the Data Shows

 The 2024 U.S. presidential election was the highest-profile test of prediction market accuracy, and the results merit careful examination.